kubernetes-csi/csi-proxy/docs/IMPLEMENTATION.md

 The purpose of WMI is to define a proprietary set of environment-independent specifications that enable sharing management information between management apps.

-CSI-proxy makes WMI queries using `microsoft/wmi` library.
+CSI-proxy makes WMI queries using `go-ole` library.
 Refer to for the call graph below.

-<a name="microsoft-wmi-library"></a>
+<a name="wmi-implementation"></a>
-## microsoft/wmi library
+## WMI implementation in csi-proxy

 ![WMI based implementation](./WMI.png)

-`microsoft/wmi` library leverages the traditional COM interfaces (`IDispatch`) to call the WMI.
+CSI-proxy leverages the traditional COM interfaces (`IDispatch`) via `github.com/go-ole/go-ole` to call the WMI.

 COM interfaces wrap the parameters and return value in a `VARIANT` struct.
-`microsoft/wmi` library converts the `VARIANT` to native Go types and struct.
+The `pkg/wmi` package provides helpers to convert the `VARIANT` to native Go types and structs.

-A typical WMI query may need to obtain a WMI session of the target machine first, which can be done by the helper methods `NewWMISession` and `QueryFromWMI` in `pkg/cim`.
+A typical WMI query can be performed using the helper methods `QueryObjectsWithBuilder` or `QueryFirstObjectWithBuilder` in `pkg/wmi`.

 A query like `SELECT * FROM MSFT_Volume` may return all the volumes on the current node.

 ### Queries

-The query may return a list of WMI objects of the generic type `cim.WmiInstance`.
-You may further cast the object down to a specific WMI class (e.g. `MSFT_Disk`).
+The query may return a list of WMI objects of the generic type `wmi.COMDispatchObject`.
 You may find the WMI class definition from the API doc.

 For example, the property `PartitionStyle` on [MSFT_Disk](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/msft-disk#properties) is defined as